 On successful completion of the thesis examination, students must submit:

 This simple application will double check your thesis for simple errors that require your attention before submission.
 It can catch even the smallest error that will prevent full submission (e.g., slight margin errors or excessive blank spaces)

-Download application from PTC.
+Download the application from MTPC.

 For additional assistance and troubleshooting, refer to Creating PDF files for E-thesis Submission Guide Section F.

-Direct inquiries to Mr. Joe Wong (firstname.lastname@example.org)
+Direct inquiries to Mr Joe Wong (firstname.lastname@example.org)